sonjageorgievska/current/proposals/Agile-SIG.md

 ## What are the expected outputs of the proposed SIG?
-After the first six months of the SIG we would like Agile to become common knowledge in the center.

-Outputs:
 - In-house training (attracting at least 10 participants, potentially many more)
 - Blogposts